jayaemekar/systemdesign/docs/DesigningDropbox.md

   </kbd>
 </p>

-## 7. File Processing Workflow
+### File Processing Workflow

-#
-The sequence below shows the interaction between the components of the application in a scenario when Client A updates a file that is shared with Client B and C, so they should receive the update too.
-If the other clients are not online at the time of the update, the Message Queuing Service keeps the update notifications in separate response queues for them until they come online later.
+The following sequence depicts the interaction of the application's components in a case where Client A modifies a file that is shared with Clients B and C, and they should also receive the update.
+If the other clients aren't online at the time of the update, the Message Queuing Service retains their update alerts in separate response queues until they do.

-1. Client A uploads chunks to cloud storage.
+1. Client A saves chunks to the cloud.
-2. Client A updates metadata and commits changes.
+2. Client A commits modifications and updates metadata.
-3. Client A gets confirmation and notifications are sent to Clients B and C about the changes.
+3. Client A receives confirmation, and Clients B and C are notified of the modifications.
-4. Client B and C receive metadata changes and download updated chunks.
+4. Clients B and C are notified of metadata changes and are prompted to download updated chunks.

-## 8. Data Deduplication
+### Data Deduplication

-Data deduplication is a technique used for eliminating duplicate copies of data to improve storage utilization.
-It can also be applied to network data transfers to reduce the number of bytes that must be sent.
-For each new incoming chunk, we can calculate a hash of it and compare that hash with all the hashes of the existing chunks to see if we already have the same chunk present in our storage.
+Data deduplication is a storage optimization technique that eliminates redundant copies of data.
+It can also be used to minimize the number of bytes that must be delivered over a network.
+We can create a hash for each new arriving chunk and compare it to all the hashes of previous chunks to check if we already have the same chunk in our storage.

-We can implement deduplication in two ways in our system:
+In our system, we have two options for deduplication:

 **a.
 Post-process deduplication**

-With post-process deduplication, new chunks are first stored on the storage device and later some process analyzes the data looking for duplication.
-The benefit is that clients will not need to wait for the hash calculation or lookup to complete before storing the data, thereby ensuring that there is no degradation in storage performance.
-Drawbacks of this approach are 1) We will unnecessarily be storing duplicate data, though for a short time, 2) Duplicate data will be transferred consuming bandwidth.
+- New chunks are initially put on the storage device with post-process deduplication, and then a mechanism checks the data for duplication.
+- The advantage is that clients will not have to wait for the hash computation or lookup to finish before storing the data, guaranteeing that storage performance is not harmed.
+- The disadvantages of this technique are that

+1) duplicate data will be stored unnecessarily, although for a short period, and
+2) duplicate data will be transported, using bandwidth.

 **b.
 In-line deduplication**

-Alternatively, deduplication hash calculations can be done in real-time as the clients are entering data on their device.
-If our system identifies a chunk that it has already stored, only a reference to the existing chunk will be added in the metadata, rather than a full copy of the chunk.
-This approach will give us optimal network and storage usage
+Deduplication hash calculations can also be performed in real time when customers submit data on their devices.
+If our system recognizes a chunk that it already possesses, the metadata will just provide a reference to the existing chunk rather than a full duplicate of the chunk.
+This strategy will allow us to make the most of our network and storage resources.

-## 9. Metadata Partitioning
+### Metadata Partitioning

-#
-To scale out metadata DB, we need to partition it so that it can store information about millions of users and billions of files/chunks.
-We need to come up with a partitioning scheme that would divide and store our data in different DB servers.
+To scale the metadata database, we must split it so that it can contain data for millions of users and billions of files/chunks.
+We need to devise a partitioning strategy that will divide and store our data across multiple database servers.

-**1. Vertical Partitioning:** We can partition our database in such a way that we store tables related to one particular feature on one server.
-For example, we can store all the user related tables in one database and all files/chunks related tables in another database.
-Although this approach is straightforward to implement it has some issues:
+**1. Vertical Partitioning:**

+- We can divide our database so that tables pertaining to a single feature are stored on a single server.
+For example, all user-related tables can be stored in one database, while all files/chunks-related tables can be stored in another.
+- Although this method is simple to apply, it has certain drawbacks:
+   - Will there be scaling issues?
-Will we still have scale issues?
-What if we have trillions of chunks to be stored and our database cannot support storing such a huge number of records?
-How would we further partition such tables?
+   - What if we need to store trillions of chunks and our database isn't designed to handle such a large amount of records?
+   - How would we segment such tables further?
-Joining two tables in two separate databases can cause performance and consistency issues.
-How frequently do we have to join user and file tables?
+   - When two tables from two different databases are joined, performance and consistency difficulties can arise.
+How often must we link the user and file tables?

-**2. Range Based Partitioning:** What if we store files/chunks in separate partitions based on the first letter of the File Path?
-In that case, we save all the files starting with the letter ‘A’ in one partition and those that start with the letter ‘B’ into another partition and so on.
-This approach is called range based partitioning.
-We can even combine certain less frequently occurring letters into one database partition.
-We should come up with this partitioning scheme statically so that we can always store/find a file in a predictable manner.
+**2. Range Based Partitioning:**

+- What if we partition files and chunks according to the first letter of the File Path?
+- In that situation, we save all files beginning with the letter 'A' in one partition, files beginning with the letter 'B' in another, and so on.
+Range-based partitioning is the name for this method.
+- Even less commonly occurring letters can be combined into a single database split.
+- This partitioning scheme should be created statically so that we can always store/find a file in a predictable manner.
-The main problem with this approach is that it can lead to unbalanced servers.
-For example, if we decide to put all files starting with the letter ‘E’ into a DB partition, and later we realize that we have too many files that start with the letter ‘E’, to such an extent that we cannot fit them into one DB partition.
+- The biggest disadvantage of this method is that it can result in unbalanced servers.
+- For example, suppose we decide to place all files beginning with the letter 'E' into a DB partition, only to discover later that we have far too many files beginning with the letter 'E' to fit into one DB partition.

-**3. Hash-Based Partitioning:** In this scheme we take a hash of the object we are storing and based on this hash we figure out the DB partition to which this object should go.
-In our case, we can take the hash of the ‘FileID’ of the File object we are storing to determine the partition the file will be stored.
-Our hashing function will randomly distribute objects into different partitions, e.g., our hashing function can always map any ID to a number between [1…256], and this number would be the partition we will store our object.
+**3. Hash-Based Partitioning:**

+- In this scheme, we create a hash of the item we're storing and use that hash to determine which DB partition this object belongs in.
+- In our example, we can use the hash of the File object's 'FileID' to figure out which partition the file would be placed on.
+Our hashing function will distribute objects into different partitions at random, for example, any ID can be mapped to a number between [1...256], and this number will be the division in which we will put our object.

-This approach can still lead to overloaded partitions, which can be solved by using Consistent Hashing.
+This approach can still result in overcrowded partitions, which can be avoided by employing Consistent Hashing.

-## 10. Caching
+### Caching

-#
-We can have two kinds of caches in our system.
-To deal with hot files/chunks we can introduce a cache for Block storage.
-We can use an off-the-shelf solution like Memcached that can store whole chunks with its respective IDs/Hashes and Block servers before hitting Block storage can quickly check if the cache has desired chunk.
-Based on clients’ usage pattern we can determine how many cache servers we need.
-A high-end commercial server can have 144GB of memory; one such server can cache 36K chunks.
+- In our system, we can have two types of caches.
+We can use a cache for Block storage to deal with hot files/chunks.
+- We can use an off-the-shelf solution like Memcached to store complete chunks with their corresponding IDs/Hashes, and Block servers can rapidly verify if the cache has the necessary chunk before contacting Block storage.

-**Which cache replacement policy would best fit our needs?** When the cache is full, and we want to replace a chunk with a newer/hotter chunk, how would we choose?
-Least Recently Used (LRU) can be a reasonable policy for our system.
-Under this policy, we discard the least recently used chunk first.
-Load Similarly, we can have a cache for Metadata DB.
+- We can figure out how many cache servers we need based on client usage patterns.
+A high-end commercial server can have up to 144GB of memory, with 36K chunks cached.

+**Which cache replacement policy would be most appropriate for our requirements?**

+- What would we do if the cache was full and we needed to replace a chunk with a newer/hotter chunk?
+- For our system, LRU (Least Recently Used) can be a suitable policy.
+- We discard the chunk that has been used the least recently first.
+- Load We can also have a cache for Metadata DB.

-## 11. Load Balancer (LB)
+### Load Balancer (LB)

-#
-We can add the Load balancing layer at two places in our system:
+The load balancing layer can be added to our system in two places:

 - 1) Between Clients and Block servers and
 - 2) Between Clients and Metadata servers.

-Initially, a simple Round Robin approach can be adopted that distributes incoming requests equally among backend servers.
-This LB is simple to implement and does not introduce any overhead.
-Another benefit of this approach is if a server is dead, LB will take it out of the rotation and will stop sending any traffic to it.
-A problem with Round Robin LB is, it won’t take server load into consideration.
-If a server is overloaded or slow, the LB will not stop sending new requests to that server.
-To handle this, a more intelligent LB solution can be placed that periodically queries backend server about their load and adjusts traffic based on that.
+- At first, a basic Round Robin technique that evenly distributes incoming requests among backend servers can be used.
+- This LB is simple to set up and has no additional overhead.
+Another advantage of this method is that if a server goes down, LB will remove it from the rotation and stop transmitting traffic to it.
+- Round Robin LB has the drawback of not taking server load into account.
+- The LB will not cease delivering new requests to a server that is overloaded or slow.
+- To address this, a more intelligent LB solution can be implemented, which queries the backend server about their load on a regular basis and adjusts traffic accordingly.

-## 12. Security, Permissions and File Sharing
+### Security, Permissions and File Sharing

-#
-One of the primary concerns users will have while storing their files in the cloud is the privacy and security of their data, especially since in our system users can share their files with other users or even make them public to share it with everyone.
-To handle this, we will be storing the permissions of each file in our metadata DB to reflect what files are visible or modifiable by any user
+- One of the main worries customers would have when saving their files in the cloud is data privacy and security, especially since our system allows users to share their files with other users or even make them public for everyone to see.
+- To deal with this, we'll store each file's rights in our metadata database to indicate which files are visible or changeable by any user.